 There was a nome (province) in ancient Egypt that has the name Ament, with the same emblem that is used for the netherworld (see the picture); and this indicates that the netherworld is a place on the earth and it is inside the borders of Egypt.

 The picture to the right shows that the capital of Nome Ament is Hapi; Hapi is Apis in Greek.

-Wikipedia at the link below, it was a seaport.
-Siwa Oasis is shown on the map in a red
+Apis is shown in a blue circle on the Roman map below.
+According to Wikipedia, Apis was a seaport.
+Siwa Oasis is shown on the map in a red circle.

 Since we are looking for landmarks of a religion that started at least 5000 years ago, the map we have can be considered very recent relatively.
 Things must have gone major changes since the start of the religion.
 So it looks like the name Ament was given initially to Siwa Oasis, and after so many centuries the name Ament was applied to the whole desert west to the Nile, the Libyan Desert, and the seaport Apis has become the capital of the province Ament.
 However, regardless of the geographical changes, the religious belief must have remained the same, and Siwa Oasis must have remained Amenta, the hidden land, religiously.

 In the book (Egyptian Mythology A to Z) the author described the goddess Ament, and wrote in a sentence: "From her home in the branches of a tree at the edge of the desert, Amentet watched for the souls as they approached the entrance to the Netherworld, or next world."
 (Pat Remler, Egyptian Mythology A to Z, 3rd Ed. p.10)

 It is not mentioned in the reference book above whether the given description is a translation of a hieroglyphic text, or based on interpretation of pictures only, but at least we have a source that agrees with what we have in this article.
 If you look now at the map above, you will see Siwa Oasis (the red circle) at the edge of the Egyptian desert.